 Don’t Waste Your Money Hiring a Magician!

-I very seriously believe that a good magician is the possibly the single greatest form of live entertainment that can be hired for an event (I’ll reveal my reasons in another post).
-I also believe there are a few precautions you need to take before hiring one.
+All that being said, I believe there are a few precautions you need to take before hiring a magician…even a good one.
 Here are three questions you should always ask yourself before booking a magician.

 1. Does a magician suit my event?